b08x/b08x.github.io/_notes/Projects/Syncopated/Syncopated.md

 gh-project: https://github.com/users/b08x/projects/9
 ---

 > If you're not sure what to work on, guess.
 But pick something and get going.
 You'll probably guess wrong some of the time, but that's fine.
 It's good to know about multiple things; some of the biggest discoveries come from noticing connections between different fields.
 >
 > Paul Graham

 # Ansible and the OS

 A [[Use Case]] example

-Intended to serve as an IaC framework for small labs or studios, the "Syncopated" Ansible collection contains roles, playbooks, and modules to help configure and manage Linux hosts that are part of an audio production workflow.

 ## Other Aspects Include